microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 With Azure Synapse, data professionals can query both relational and non-relational data using the familiar SQL language.
 This can be done using either serverless on-demand queries for data exploration and ad hoc analysis or provisioned resources for your most demanding data warehousing needs.

-In this task, we will modify a report using Ad-Hoc queries as its underlying data access choice.
+In this task, we will modify a report using Ad-Hoc queries as to its underlying data access choice.

 1. From the **Develop** hub, **Power BI** section select **2.
 Billion Rows Demo** Power BI report.

 ![](media/2020-04-10_17-29-53.png)

 2. Select **Page 1** from the bottom tabs, then select the empty area in the report canvas.
-Next, from the **Fields** list select or drag and drop **CustomerId** from **wwi Sales** table to the report canvas.
+Next, from the **Fields** list, select or drag and drop **CustomerId** from **wwi Sales** table to the report canvas.

 ![](media/2020-04-11_11-45-25.png)